jvdbreggen/imagemodedemo/README.md

 ### Upgrade the VM to RHEL 10 and update the homepage

-Next we are going to build the services images on RHEL 10 and upgrade the homepage and database.
+Next we are going to build the httpd services image on RHEL 10 and upgrade the homepage VM.

 ```mermaid
 sequenceDiagram